flymake/flymake-phpcs/README.md

 PHP CodeSniffer for Emacs with flymake-mode.

-To use phpcs with Emacs, you will need Phpcs installed and available on your path.
+To use [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with Emacs, you will need PHP CodeSniffer installed and available on your path.

-You should be able to do
+You should be able to run

     $ phpcs